Introduction |

 psychotherapy

 Freud formulated the concept of psychoanalysis.
-All of these techniques have
+These techniques have

 one basic objective: to help us do the things we would like to do, but,